 Here’s an easy guide to saving the world and looking good doing it:

-It really is that simple.
 Yes, there are plenty of other nitty-gritty things that can be done, like switching to a green energy provider, line-drying clothes, recycling, and using efficient light bulbs.
 All good things to do, no doubt, but not much bang for your buck.
 I recommend focusing on high-impact changes before sorting out the finer details.